IQSS/dataverse/scripts/backup/run_backup/README_HOWTO.txt

 The script, run_backup.py is run on schedule (by a crontab, most likely).
 It will back up the files stored in your Dataverse on the remote storage system specified.

+The backup script is written in Python.
+The following extra modules are required:

+psycopg2    - PostgresQL driver
+boto3       - AWS sdk, for accessing S3 storage
+paramiko    - SSH client, for transferring files via SFTP swiftclient - [optional] for reading Datafiles stored on swift [not implemented yet] and/or backing up files on swift [untested, experimental (?) implementation]

 Access credentials, for the Dataverse and the remote storage system are configured in the file config.ini.

 The following config.ini sections must be configured for the